JiayeJerryWang/Communication-Networks/README.md

 ---

-## MP2: Reliable Data Transfer over UDP
+## Reliable Data Transfer over UDP

 ### Objective
-In this MP, you will implement a reliable transport protocol over UDP, similar to TCP.
+Implement a reliable transport protocol over UDP, similar to TCP.

 ### Sender
 - Use the function `reliablyTransfer()` to send files over the network: